Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Q8.
 Where can I increase or decrease the number of players on a scorecard?

 You can do this on a division by division basis.
 Go into the admin panel, click Setup and then Divisions.
-Edit your division and you will be able to choose the number of players.
+Edit your division and you will be able to choose the maximum number of players on a scorecard.

 Q9.
 How does Cricket Statz backup work and what are our obligations?